-A government officer does not have authority to spend government money unless in receipt of a delegation or subdelegation that authorises the expenditure.
-It is incumbent on the government officer to ensure that the expenditure of money for the State or a GSF agency is in a way that is authorised
+A government officer does not have authority to spend government money unless he or she holds a delegation or subdelegation that authorises the expenditure.
+It is incumbent on the government officer to ensure that the expenditure of money for the State or a GSF agency is undertaken in a way that is "authorised", within the meaning of clause 5.5 of the GSF Bill.

-A government officer cannot make a gift of government property unless the property was acquired for use as a gift, the gift has been authorised by the Treasurer in writing, the gift is made in accordance with Treasurer's directions or the gift was authorised by or under any law.1
+A government officer cannot make a gift of government property unless:

+- the property was acquired for use as a gift, - the gift has been authorised by the Treasurer in writing, - the gift is made in accordance with Treasurer's directions, or - the gift was authorised by or under any law.1